Sokrates1989/swarm-statechecker-server/README.md

 ### Create secrets in docker swarm

 All Secrets must be created for the stack to work.
+If you are not indending to use a secret, you can just create the secret with the text "none".
 ```bash
 # STATECHECKER DATABASE ROOT PASSWORD.
 # This is the password for the root user of the database.